jacobparis/firecup-legacy/README.md

-#The Game of Sins
+#Firecup

-Sins is a party card game similar to King's Cup (Ring of Fire, Sociables), and this is its online version.
+Firecup is a party card game similar to King's Cup (Ring of Fire, Sociables), and this is its online version.
 A physical card version is on the roadmap.

-Landing page is here at http://sins.jacobpariseau.com/
+Landing page is here at http://firecup.ca/

 #TODO